Tulane University: Environmental sustainability

 Tulane hosted an Environmental Summit at its law school in April 2009, an event that all students could attend for free.
 Many students from Tulane's two active environmental groups, Green Club and Environmental Law Society, attended.
 These student groups push for global citizenship and environmental stewardship on campus.
 In 2007 Tulane made a commitment to reduce greenhouse gas emissions by 10%, getting students involved by providing an Energy Smart Shopping Guide and electronics "greening" services from IT.
 In 2010 Tulane completed its renovation of 88-year-old Dinwiddie Hall, which was subsequently LEED Gold certified.
 A new residential college, Weatherhead Hall, opened in 2011 as housing for sophomore honors students.
-The residence – colloquially known as SoHo – has also applied for LEED Gold certification.
+The residence has also applied for LEED Gold certification.
 Tulane received an "A−" on the 2011 College Sustainability Report Card, garnering an award as one of the top 52 most sustainable colleges in the country.

-Organization and academics
+Organization and administration

-Organization

 Tulane University, as a private institution, has been governed since 1884 by the Board of Tulane (also known as the Board of Administrators of the Tulane Educational Fund) that was established in 1882.
 There have been 15 presidents of Tulane since then.
 The board comprises more than 30 regular members (plus several members emeriti) and the university president.
 In 2008, Tulane became one of 76 U.S. colleges and the only Louisiana college to maintain an endowment above $1 billion.

-Schools and divisions

 Tulane is organized into 10 schools centered around liberal arts, sciences, and specialized professions.
 All undergraduate students are enrolled in the Newcomb-Tulane College.
 The graduate programs are governed by the individual schools.

-Tulane is unique among universities in the United States in its academic organization in that all undergraduates are enrolled in Newcomb-Tulane College as well as being registered in the School which houses their major.
-Newcomb-Tulane College serves as an administrative center for all aspects of undergraduate life at Tulane.
+Newcomb-Tulane College serves as an administrative center for all aspects of undergraduate life at Tulane, while individual schools direct specific courses of study.